quantify/vue3-pivottable/README.md

-# Vue3 Pivottable for PrimeVue4
+# Vue3 Pivottable for PrimeVue4 - Minimal Typescript support

 It is a Vue port of the jQuery-based [PivotTable.js](https://pivottable.js.org/)

 The component was styled with primevue4 css variables to integrate with the new architecture.
+Minimal Typescript support was added.

 ## Installation